rancher/rke2/docs/install/containerd_registry_configuration.md

       - "http://mycustomreg.com:5000"
 ```

-> In case of no TLS communication, you need to specify `http://` for the endpoints, otherwise it will default to https.
+> If using a registry using plaintext HTTP without TLS, you need to specify `http://` as the endpoint URI scheme, otherwise it will default to `https://`.

 In order for the registry changes to take effect, you need to either configure this file before starting RKE2 on the node, or restart RKE2 on each configured node.